Maine Mendoza: Entrepreneurship

 Mendoza ventured into the fast food business after she bought a franchise of the American restaurant chain McDonald's, which she also endorses.
-Her restaurant formally opened on August 11, 2017, at her hometown, Barangay Sta.
-Clara, Santa Maria, Bulacan.
+Her restaurant formally opened on August 11, 2017, at her hometown in Santa Maria, Bulacan.
 The exact location of her business is said to be located near the gasoline station business of her family.

 Public image

 Being the Philippines' most googled female personality in 2015 and most tweeted Filipino celebrity in the world in 2017, Mendoza is considered to have wide influence on the Internet and social media as recognized by award-giving bodies, earning her title as the Social Media Queen.
-She has also been nicknamed as The Phenomenal Star.
+She has also been nicknamed as "The Phenomenal Star."

 In October 2015, Mendoza's Twitter account became the third-fastest growing profile, her followers increased to 1,094,813 in just a few months.
 Due to her popularity, her social media accounts were hacked twice.
 One of those hacks happened in November 2015 where her Twitter was taken by a group of hackers who identified themselves as Anonymous Philippines.
 They posted series of tweets promoting the Million Mask March.
 Despite hacking the account, they promised to return it to the rightful owner.
 In less than 24 hours, Mendoza was able to get hold of her social media accounts.

 After a series of tweets telling fans to refrain from leaving hateful messages, Mendoza deactivated her Twitter account in June 2017; her other social media accounts are still active.
 On October 22, 2017, she re-activated her Twitter.